Running Your Validator

 Terminal A — Constant Evaluation:

-Both processes must point at the same config directory (the --path argument).
-When --path is not provided, the default config from mycelia/config.py is used.
+--path /path/to/checkpoints/validator/<your hotkey>/<run name>/Both processes must point at the same config directory (the --path argument).
+When --path is not provided, the default config from connito/config.py is used.

 Keep both processes pointed at the same config directory.
 Use separate directories per validator/hotkey to keep artifacts clean.